 Budget Instructions: A document provided to Departments as a guide for preparing Offers.
-The Instructions may include a Request for Offers; instructions regarding how to handle administrative costs, dedicated funds, etc.; how to use the offer template; or other specific instructions to assist the budget office in doing their job of compiling a budget.
+The Instructions include how to handle administrative costs, or dedicated funds, how to use the offer template; or other specific instructions to assist the budget office in doing their job of compiling a budget.

-Budgeting by Priorities: A process, originally designed by the Public Strategies Group, for creating budgets that focus on achieving specific results with strategies that provide the highest value for the dollar.
+Budgeting by Priorities: A process, for creating budgets that focus on achieving specific results with strategies that provide the highest value for the dollar.

-Cause and Effect Map: A visual representation of the pathway to the Priority.
+Cause and Effect Map: A visual representation of the pathway to the priority.
 Using words or images, it helps viewers understand the cause-effect connection between activities, strategies, factors and the Priority.
-Backed by evidence, it quickly communicates what is known to work in accomplishing the Priority.
-Cause and Effect maps are included in Requests for Offers.
+Backed by evidence, it quickly communicates what is known to work in accomplishing the priority.
+Cause and effect maps are included in Requests for Offers (RFOs).

 Demand: The estimated level of need for a service, product, or activity.

 Indicator (see also "Measure"): A measure, or a combination of measures, that allows the observer to know whether the priority is being achieved.
 Dashboard indicators are included in the Request for Offers for each priority.